-Instead of bitching at your BF for completely immersing himself in fantasy football (FANTASY?
+Instead of yelling at your BF for completely immersing himself in fantasy football (FANTASY?
 WTF!
 IT'S NOT EVEN REAL), embrace this time, and go do something by yourself or with your friends who you've probably been ignoring.

 5. You will gain weight, and you will shadily enjoy it.

-The best and worst part about living with a boy is he is always f*cking hungry.
+The best and worst part about living with a boy is he is always hungry.
 It really must be nice to live a life in which you can essentially eat whatever you want without feeling the urge to hit a spin class afterward.